e0ipso/travis-drupal-module/README.md

 You are done.
 Yes, really.

-Enable the [Travis integration](https://travis-ci.com) for the repo, and see it work.
+Commit the generated files and push them to GitHub / GitLab / etc. Finally, enable the [Travis integration](https://travis-ci.com) for the repo, and see it work.